 Working with men to achieve gender equality

-Men, boys, women and girls need to work together to shift the unwritten rules that discriminate against women and restrict their freedoms.
+Men, boys, women, and girls need to work together to change the unfair rules that discriminate against women and limit their freedoms.

 Because of the changes they see, women are requesting more and more male relatives enrol in our men’s engagement activities.

 Through the programme, men are able to take responsibility for change and we see promising results in male graduates.
-Across our men’s engagement activities in Afghanistan, Eastern DRC and Nigeria, men were 80% more active in supporting women's rights at graduation compared to enrolment.
+Across our men’s engagement activities men were more active in supporting women's rights at graduation compared to enrolment.